-Laura joined the US Army Medical Research Directorate-Africa/Nigeria in August 2018 as the new Deputy Country Director.
+Laura joined the US Army Medical Research Directorate-Africa/Nigeria in July 2017 and became the new Country Director in August 2018.
 She has almost 20 years of experience working in global health, spanning both the public and private sectors, and with expertise in numerous infectious and inherited diseases.
 Most recently, Dr. Chittenden worked for the U.S. Agency for International Development (USAID) as the Zika Regional Advisor for Latin America and the Caribbean, for which she managed program grants; worked closely with foreign Ministries of Health, the Pan American Health Organization (World Health Organization for the Americas), the U.S. government interagency, and cross-USAID teams.
 Serving under the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), she has worked in different countries and in technical and executive capacities.
 They include, India, Kenya, Dominican Republic and the United States of America.
 A U.S. Peace Corps volunteer in Nepal, Laura is a Six Sigma green belt and a Master of Business Administration graduate.
 She also has a Doctor of Philosophy in biomedical sciences from the University of Tennessee, Knoxville, and a Bachelor of Science in biochemistry from Old Dominion University.

 Eddie Bloom, Director of Administration and Operations